 - Will I only be successful once I create the next Facebook or Twitter?

 So, stop worrying about not being good enough or not succeeding right away.
-Instead, use your time more wisely and start learning coding today!
+You’ll learn everything you need to know, step by step.

-This misconception is something I hear a lot, so let’s take care of it first.
+This misconception is something I hear a lot, so let’s tackle it first.

 And if you are not that good in solving problems yet, don’t worry.
 You will learn how to approach even the most complex of problems very quickly when you start learning coding.